SUBOdhar/cyclone-cloud/README.md

 To get started, clone the Cyclone Cloud repository using the following command:
 > [!TIP]
-> Always Clone the repo outside of onedrives directory.
+> Always Clone the repo outside of onedrives directory for windows.
 ```shell
 git clone https://github.com/SUBOdhar/cyclone-cloud.git
 ```